-English School Uniform Garments: Shirts
+English School Uniform Garments: Shirt-like Tops

 Figure 1.--This English school boy, probably at a prep school, wears a standard gray shirt and tie.
 The image is undated, but we would guess it was painted in the 1950s.
+The artist is not identified.

 The standard school boy shirt after Eton collars disappeared during the 1930s were grey straight collared shirts.
 Gray shirts were considered paractical for schoolwear because they did not show the dirt as much as a white shirt.
 For dress occasions a white shirt was usually substituted.
 Some elementary schools in recent years have intoduced more casual white or blue polo-style shirts.
 Artex shirts were a popular choice.
 Most shirts buttoned all down the front.
 A Rugby style which buttoned only part of the way was popular in the 1950s, but were not common after the 1960s.
 Rugby shirts contine to be worn in Australia and New Zealand during the 1990s.
 Mongramed shirts have not been common even in private scgools, but some schools have adopted them in recent years.
 School uniform shirts after the demise of Eton collars were always standard pointed collars.
 Although the size of the collars have varied slightly with the times, we have never noted styles like button-downs or tabs.
-While schools had a number of fairlu standard shirts, rules about wearing ties have varied substantially, especially sdice the 1960s.
+While schools had a number of fairly standard shirts, rules about wearing ties have varied substantially, especially sdice the 1960s.

 Colors